toddbelloseattlecolleges/AD430Fall2016/UI.md

 ####Main Page (Interpreter)
 - [ ] Has 2 check boxes with buttons
-- [ ] Video butten toggles the indicator for video interpretation
+- [ ] Video button toggles the indicator for video interpretation
 - [ ] Physical button toggles the indicator for physical interpretation
 - [ ] When video indicator is on, then interpreter user will be available to HOH users for video
 - [ ] When video indicator is off, then interpreter user will **not** be available to HOH users for video
 - [ ] When physical indicator is off, then interpreter user will be available to HOH users for physical interpretation
 - [ ] When physical indicator is off, then interpreter user will **not** be available to HOH users for physical interpretation
 - [ ] If user closes app.
-The indicators are still respected, and they be avaible based on indicators.
+The indicators are still respected, and they be available based on indicators.

 ####NLP chat page will support Google Voice TTS, keyboard, and scrolling conversation history
 - [ ] ???